WATL: Stability, then transition from independent station to Fox

-Finding itself about to lose Fox programming, WATL was then approached with an affiliation offer from CBS, which was losing WAGA as an affiliate; however, WATL was not interested.
+CBS, which was losing WAGA as an affiliate, made an offer to buy WATL, but backed out after Fox demanded $120 million, far more than CBS was willing to spend on the soon-to-be independent station.
 At that point, it almost seemed likely that WATL would join the soon-to-launch United Paramount Network (UPN) in early 1995.
-Rival station WGNX, then owned by Tribune Broadcasting was already slated to join The WB and had also turned CBS down, forcing CBS to make a deal to buy WVEU.
+Rival station WGNX, then owned by Tribune Broadcasting was already slated to join The WB and had turned CBS down, forcing CBS to make a deal to buy WVEU.
 Eventually, however, Tribune agreed to let WGNX join CBS, and WVEU became the UPN affiliate.